 There are a few small shops in town, and market day is every eight days.
 You can buy canned tuna, sardines and beans, bread, eggs, spaghetti, tomatoes, onions, oranges, watermelon, bananas and popo (papaya) on a regular basis.
 Otherwise, almost nothing else is available.

 Bottled water is expensive in Saboba.
 There is a limited supply of sachet water.
-It is imperative to stock up on drinking water before arriving in Saboba.
-HEALTH-AID asks a contribution to buy bottled water for expats because it can be quite expensive (€ 10 per person per week).
+HEALTH-AID asks a contribution to buy bottled water because it can be quite expensive.

 CLOTHING